 Fluoride toothpaste for kids is always a concern for parents.
 Talk to some parents, and they’ll come up with ten different reasons why you shouldn’t use fluoride toothpaste.
 Talk to others, and it’s a completely different story.
 With so much information and conflicting opinions on the matter, it’s no wonder many parents feel overwhelmed when it comes to children’s fluoride toothpaste.

-Getting the opinions and thoughts from parents is one thing.
-Getting information from The Super Dentists, San Diego’s premier parent and pediatric dentistry, is quite another.
+Getting opinions and thoughts from parents is one thing.
+Getting information from The Super Dentists, San Diego’s premier parent and pediatric dentist, is quite another.
 That’s why our in-house experts put together this comprehensive, go-to resource covering:

 - What fluoride is and why it’s effective

 - Myths about fluoride toothpaste for kids

 - Fluoride safety and recommendations

 Keep reading to learn our take on fluoride toothpaste for kids and also why you shouldn’t use a fluoride toothpaste in some instances.
 And always keep in mind, fluoride is just one part of a well-rounded dental healthcare regimen.
 Healthy teeth and gums are impacted by everything from dietary habits to lifestyle choices and more.

 What is Fluoride and Why is It in Toothpaste?

 Fluoride is a naturally occurring substance present in some foods and is also present in natural bodies of water like streams, ponds, and lakes.
 Given its innate enamel-strengthening properties, fluoride is a supplementary ingredient in many oral healthcare products, particularly toothpaste.